 Note: Here is the commandment for the prophet to meditate God in the night as much as possible.

 [73:20] Indeed, your Lord knows that you meditate a little less than two thirds of the night, and half of it, and one third of it (inna rabbaka ya’lamu annaka taquumu adnaa min thuluthyi al-layli wa-nis’fahu wa-thuluthahu), and a group of those who are with yours.
 And God designs the night and the day.
 He knows that you cannot always do this, so He has pardoned you.
 So you shall recite what has been easy of the Quran.
 He knows that there will be sick among you, and others are travelling in the land seeking from God’s bounty, and others who are fighting in God’s path, so you shall recite what has been easy of it.
 And you shall observe the Contact Prayer, and shall give the Obligatory Charity and shall loan God a loan of righteous.
 And whatever good you send forth for yourselves, you will find it with God, it is a better and a greater reward.
 And you shall ask God’s forgiveness; indeed, God is Forgiving, Merciful.

 Note: Here is a reference of meditation for the prophet and those who are with him with the Quran in the night as much as possible for additional reward as well as of asking God for His forgiveness.

 [103:2] Indeed, the human being is in loss.

-[103:3] Except those who have believed and have done the righteous deeds, and they have enjoined (each other) of the truth and have enjoined (each other) of the patience.
+[103:3] Except those who have believed and have done the righteous deeds, and they have enjoined (each other) with the truth and have enjoined (each other) with the patience.